Alexandre-gng/Finite-automate/README.md

 # Finite-automate
-A C++ project to determine and minimize a finite-state machine
+A C++ project to determine and complete a finite-state machine